Kaleli-96/Kaleli-96.github.io/index.md

 ## 👨‍💻 About Me

-I'm a passionate developer who loves building clean, user-focused applications.
-I enjoy contributing to open source and continuously learning new tools and technologies.
+I'm a passionate Cybersecurity Analyst who is passionate about securing resources that we use on  daily basis.
+I enjoy undertaking CTF challenges and continuously learning new tools and technologies.

-- 🔭 I’m currently working on: A productivity app for creators
-- 🌱 I’m learning: Next.js and TypeScript
+- 🌱 I’m learning: Cyptography and other tools in cybersecurity
-- 💬 Ask me about: Frontend dev, Git, and VS Code tips
+- 💬 Ask me about: network mapping, Coding, and penetration testing tips

 ---